Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

-The Shark Vertex Pro Cordless is great for bare floors.
-It does a fantastic job of dealing with pet hair as well as small and bulky debris on this kind of surface.
-Its twin-brushroll floorhead also helps it dislodge debris from shallow cracks and crevices.
+The Shark Vertex Pro Cordless is decent for bare floors.
+It does a fantastic job of dealing with pet hair and can clear most debris on hard surfaces.
+That said, while its twin-brushroll floorhead helps to dislodge debris from shallow cracks and crevices, it can also break up some larger debris like cereal, requiring additional passes to thoroughly clean.
 It's easy to maneuver between obstacles, doesn't make all that much noise, and has a bagless design that incurs low recurring costs.
 It does have quite a few parts that need regular cleaning.
 In addition, its bulky dirt compartment can make it hard to clean under tables and chairs.

 Pros